 - Establish the facts.

-- Give your name, so customers know who is taking responsibility for the problem.
+- Give a contact name, so customers know who is taking responsibility for the problem.

 - Keep the customer informed and deal with the problem promptly and politely.

-Listening and sympathising can turn the complainer into a committed customer
+Listening and sympathising can turn the complainer into a loyal customer